libigl/libigl/tutorial/tutorial.md

 # Chapter 1 [100]

-We introduce libIGL with a series of self-contained examples.
-The purpose of each example is to showcase a feature of libIGL while applying to a practical problem in geometry processing.
+We introduce libigl with a series of self-contained examples.
+The purpose of each example is to showcase a feature of libigl while applying to a practical problem in geometry processing.
 In this chapter, we will showcase the basic concepts of libigl and introduce a simple mesh viewer that allows to easily visualize surface mesh and its attributes.
 All the examples are cross-platform